Carlos Bazán Zender: Biography

 He was born in Piura in 1937, son of Paula Zender Honigman and Carlos Alberto Bazán Miranda.
 He studied medicine at the San Fernando School of Medicine of the National University of San Marcos.
-He completed a Diploma in Pediatric surgery at the University of London at the Great Ormond Street Hospital For Sick Children in London and a master's degree in Health Administration at the Cayetano Heredia University.
+He completed a Diploma in Pediatric surgery at the University of London at the Great Ormond Street Hospital for Sick Children in London and a master's degree in Health Administration at the Cayetano Heredia University.

-He was married to Nancy Leigh Reusche with whom he had 5 children (Silvia, Marisa, Carlos Alberto, Mónica and Paloma), then in second marriage he joins Beatriz Landi Bonafé, with whom they had goalkeeper, actor and television communicator Francisco Bazán Landi.
+He was married to Nancy Leigh Reusche with whom he had 5 children (Silvia, Marisa, Carlos Alberto, Mónica and Paloma), in his second marriage, he joined Beatriz Landi Bonafé, with whom they had goalkeeper, actor and television communicator Francisco Bazán Landi.

 Pediatric Surgeon of the Hospital del Niño, he was the founder and Head of the Neonatal Surgery Service at the Hospital (to date the National Institute of Child Health) and was its Director in 1981, a position he left in 1982.
 In 1982 he was appointed Deputy Minister of Health, a position he held until March 1985.

 He was appointed as Minister of Health by President Fernando Belaúnde on 25 March 1985.
 As such, he promoted the development of assistance in Peru and created the "Emergency Hospital in Lima" the Emergency Hospital Pediatric "today became a Center for High Speciation in Pediatrics and started the General Hospital of Iquitos and the Hospital" María Auxiliadora "in the Southern Cone of Lima.

-On behalf of Peru, he signed in May 1985 at the Pan American Health Organization in Washington D.C. the commitment of governments to eradicate the wild polio virus in the Americas, leaving the new government the doses of polio vaccine necessary to fulfill the commitment, being that in 1993 the last case of flaccid paralysis reported in the Americas was presented in Pichanaqui, Peru.
+On behalf of Peru, he signed in May 1985 at the Pan American Health Organization in Washington D.C. the commitment of governments to eradicate the wild polio virus in the Americas, leaving the new government with the doses of polio vaccine necessary to fulfill the commitment, being that in 1993 the last case of flaccid paralysis reported in the Americas was presented in Pichanaqui, Peru.